kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 custom-es-exposed   NodePort   10.99.144.141   <none>        9200:32604/TCP   1m
 ```

-To connect with Elasticsearch cluster we have to use the NodePort of the service along with the cluster's IP address.
+To connect with the Elasticsearch cluster we have to use the NodePort of the service along with the cluster's IP address.

 For minikube, we can get the url by,